Jennifer Van Eyk

-Jennifer Eileen Van Eyk is the Erika Glazer Chair in Women's Heart Health, the Director of Advanced Clinical Biosystems Institute in the Department of Biomedical Sciences, the Director of Basic Science Research in the Women's Heart Center, a Professor in Medicine and in Biomedical Sciences at Cedars-Sinai.
-She is a renowned scientist in the field of clinical proteomics.
+Jennifer Eileen Van Eyk is a Canadian scientist who is the Erika Glazer Chair in Women's Heart Health, the Director of Advanced Clinical Biosystems Institute in the Department of Biomedical Sciences, the Director of Basic Science Research in the Women's Heart Center, a Professor in Medicine and in Biomedical Sciences at Cedars-Sinai.

 Early life and education

 Jennifer E. Van Eyk was born in Northern Ontario, Canada.
 She obtained a bachelor of science in biology and chemistry from the University of Waterloo in 1982.
 She received a PhD in biochemistry under the direction of Robert S. Hodges from University of Alberta in 1991.
 She conducted post-doctoral research at University of Heidelberg, University of Alberta, and University of Illinois at Chicago with R. John Solaro.

 Career

 Van Eyk began her academic career in 1996 as an assistant professor in the Department of Physiology at Queen's University, Kingston, Canada, and she was promoted to associate professor and received tenure in 2001.
 She then left Canada to join Johns Hopkins University as the Director of the Proteomics Innovation Center in Heart Failure in 2003, and later Cedars-Sinai in 2014.

 Van Eyk is a member-at-large and a council member of Human Proteome Organization, and the president of US Human Proteome Organization.
 She was a technical briefs editor at Proteomics.
 She served on the editorial board of Proteomics: clinical application and Journal of Physiology and Circulation Research.
 She currently serves on the editorial board of Clinical Proteomics.
 She is a Fellow of the International Society for Heart Research. and is a Fellow of the American Heart Association.